andifalk/secure-development-on-kubernetes/step2-hello-root/README.md

 This demo builds a standard docker image from the demo application just using a standard _Dockerfile_.
 For details on the demo application see [hello spring boot application](../step1-hello-spring-boot).

-When using defaults for building a container image the container will run using the root user by default:

 ## Java Base Images

 * [OpenJDK](https://hub.docker.com/_/openjdk)